 DanBIF carries out the work on making accessible the Danish, Faroese and Greenlandic resources of biodiversity data.
 DanBIF maintains the consensus checklist of all species known to occur in Denmark.

-DanBIF has a board, a Node Manager and a network of members from Danish research institutions, organisations etc. DanBIF is hosted by the IT-department at Aarhus University.
+DanBIF has a board, a Node Manager and a network of members from Danish research institutions, organisations etc. The DanBIF IT infrastructure is hosted by the IT-department at Aarhus University.
 The website is hosted by the University of Copenhagen.
 Some data are mobilised and maintained by Department of Bioscience at Aarhus University.
 The node manager is employed by the Natural History Museum of Denmark, University of Copenhagen.
 The node manager organises activities in consultance with the DanBIF board, and carry out the daily work, project organisation and activities, and data mobilisation and curation.